-However, the parties may expressly agree that either party may terminate the FTC before expiry of the term by giving the contractual or statutory notice period, and if no such notice is given the contract terminates automatically on expiry of the term (see Contract with Maximum Term).
+However, the parties may expressly agree that either party may terminate the FTC before expiry of the term by giving the contractual or statutory notice period, and if this notice is not given the contract terminates automatically on expiry of the term (see Contract with Maximum Term).

-If the FTC provides for early termination but does not state specific notice periods, the following statutory notice periods apply to such early termination:
+If the FTC provides for early termination but does not state specific notice periods, the following statutory notice periods apply to any early termination:

-- During the first year of employment: one month to the end of a calendar month (that is, the remainder of the month when the notice is given and the following month). - Between the second and ninth year of employment: two months to the end of a calendar month (that is, the remainder of the month when the notice is given and the following two months). - For 10 years or more of employment: three months to the end of a calendar month (that is, the remainder of the month when the notice is given and the following three months).
+- During the first year of employment: one month to the end of a calendar month (that is, the remainder of the month when the notice is given and the following month). - Between the second and ninth year of employment: two months to the end of a calendar month (that is, the remainder of the month when the notice is given and the following two months). - For ten years or more of employment: three months to the end of a calendar month (that is, the remainder of the month when the notice is given and the following three months).

-(Article 335c (1), SCO).
+(Article 335c (1), SCO.)

-These notice periods may be amended by a written individual, standard, or collective employment contract.
+These notice periods may be amended by a written individual agreement (signed by either handwritten signatures or qualified electronic signatures within the meaning of Swiss law), or a standard or collective employment contract.
 However, the notice period may only be reduced to less than one month (that is, less than the remainder of the month and the following month) by collective employment contract and for the first year of service (Article 335c (2), SCO).